CLAUSE 4 – CONTEXT OF THE ORGANISATION

 - Non-governmental organizations (NGOs)

 Occupational health and safety organizations such as IOSH Occupational safety and health-care professionals.
 Some needs and expectations are mandatory because they have been incorporated into laws and regulations.
 For example, the Safety, Health, and Welfare at Work (Chemical Agents) Regulations 2001 and the Control of Substances Hazardous to Health Regulations 2002 (COSHH) require the organization, if applicable, to ensure that the exposure of employees and other persons to hazardous substances is either prevented or adequately controlled.
 The organization must assess the risks posed by hazardous substances to decide what precautions are needed to prevent or adequately control exposure.
 It must also ensure that the control measures are used and maintained.
-If necessary, exposure of employees to hazardous substances should be monitored and appropriate medical surveillance should be carried out.
+If necessary, the exposure of employees to hazardous substances should be monitored and appropriate medical surveillance should be carried out.
 Plans and procedures should be prepared to deal with accidents and incidents that involve hazardous substances.
-Employees should be properly informed, trained and supervised.
+Employees should be properly informed, trained, and supervised.

 The organization may also decide to voluntarily agree to, or adopt, other needs and expectations such as subscribing to a voluntary initiative.
 Once the organization adopts these needs and expectations they are addressed when planning and establishing the OH&S management system.
 Employees indubitably constitute the organization’s most significant interested party, whose needs and expectations must be identified and addressed.
 The organization should seek out their views on health and safety concerns regarding work activities, products or services.
 It should follow up on inquiries, requests, complaints or suggestions made by employees to learn more about their expectations.
 The health and safety committee is an excellent forum for the gathering and evaluation of workers’ concerns.
 The organizations should take the time to understand the relevant interested parties’ needs and expectations and determine the ones that are relevant to the OH&S management system and should be addressed.